wiewarm/wiewarm-data/README.md

 # wiewarm-data

+## BACK WITH LIVE DATA SOON

+The export is currently suspended due to a technical issue and should return soon.

 ## About the Data

 Full dataset of the wiewarm.ch website, containing many millions of temperature points from pools, rivers and lakes all over Switzerland.